zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 ```

 :::note
 `Human` (and `Developer` below) can be written with Constructor functions.
-If we use Constructor functions, the `prototype` becomes clearer, but creating Subclasses becomes harder.
-That's why I'm showing an example with Classes.
+If we use Constructor functions, the `prototype` becomes clearer, but creating Subclasses becomes more difficult.
+That's why I'm showing you an example with Classes.
 (See [this article]() for the 4 different ways to use Object Oriented Programming).

-Here's how you would write `Human` if you used a Constructor instead.
+Here's how you would code `Human` if you used a Constructor instead.

 ```js
 function Human (firstName, lastName) {